justinbt1/justinbt1/README.md

 [![](https://img.shields.io/badge/Kaggle-20BEFF?style=flat-square&logo=kaggle&logoColor=white)](https://www.kaggle.com/justinbt)

 #### 🏢 Work
-I'm a Lead Machine Learning Engineer, currently leading the Machine Learning Team and the development of the data science profession within Data & Digital at the [@wellcometrust](https://github.com/wellcometrust).
+Hello!
+I lead the Data Science Team and profession within Data & Digital at the [Wellcome Trust](https://wellcome.org).
+Where we are working to help understand Wellcome’s medical research funding portfolio and its impacts.

-In my technical work I am focused on applying deep learning, natural language processing and network analysis to develop new measures for assessing the impact of Wellcome’s research funding.
+In my technical work I am focused on applying deep learning, graph analysis and natural language processing (LLMs) techniques to develop metrics and measures for assessing the impact of our funding portfolio.
+If you are interested, you can follow our work on the [Wellcome Data blog](https://medium.com/wellcome-data).